mattearly/dmpower/README.md

 ### Featuring: *DM-Power*

 * Get your game going quick with the unbelievly fast streamlined character creation process for PC's and NPC's alike.
   * All Classes
   * Races
   * Levels
   * Feats
   * Skills
   * Prociencies
   * Backgrounds
   * Stats
+  * Unlimited Characters
-   * Character Editor
+  * Character editor
-   * Level Up Tool
+  * Level Up tool
-   * Load and Save
+  * Permanancy.
+Load and Save entire character list.
 * Figure out treasure and rewards in seconds!
-   * All Magic Items
-   * All Magic Item Rolling Charts
+  * All Reward Rolling Charts
     * Auto roll or enter your own result.
-   * Scroll Generator
+    * Magic Items
+    * Scrolls prefigured out
+    * Coins, Gems, Valuable Art
   * XP by Challenge Rating calculator.
+    * One-offs or lists of CR's

 #### This is the in the master-core version.

 * Stick with this version to stick with the official books.
+* This will be actively updated and added to.
+There will be even more tools and features in the future.
+* The Load/Save logic is subject to change in major updates to the character generator.
+* I plan on making a side version for my own personal homebrew charts and features.

 #### How-to use: